This Super-Key Step Can Make or Break Your Acne Routine

 (Image credit: @kimseidensticker)

 While noncomedogenic products are helpful for just about anyone, those with oily, sensitive, or acne-prone skin will benefit the most from them, as these skin types can easily become clogged, which can lead to breakouts.
-Unfortunately, The list of pore-blocking ingredients is long and includes various oils, alcohols, acids, butters, propylene glycol, and lanolins.
-Noncomedogenic products often also contain actives like salicylic acid, benzoyl peroxide, or sulfur but can also contain other lights oils like grapeseed.
+Unfortunately, the list of pore-blocking ingredients is long and includes various oils, alcohols, acids, butters, propylene glycol, and lanolins.
+Noncomedogenic products often also contain actives like salicylic acid, benzoyl peroxide, or sulfur but can also contain other lights oils like grape-seed.

-Ingredients to Look for + Ingredients to Avoid for Acne-Prone Skin
+Ingredients to Look for + Ingredients to Avoid

 best-noncomedogenic-moisturizers-290447-1707170689031-main